Michael-F-Bryan/rust-ffi-guide/src/callbacks/index.md

 > `*mut Accumulator`, and then turn the mutable raw pointer into a mutable
 > reference.

-Now our `Accumulator` struct is defined and has a `callback()` method which satisfies the `StatefulCallback` function signature, now, it can finally be used.
+Now that our Accumulator struct is defined and has a callback() method satisfying the StatefulCallback function signature, it is ready to be called by C.

 `Accumulator`'s `callback()` method can be passed in like you normally would in Rust, but to pass in a pointer to the `Accumulator` object is a bit more